tc39/proposal-iterator-helpers/README.md

 ### Why not use Array.from + Array.prototype methods?

 All of these methods (except for reduce and collect) are **lazy**.
-They will only consume the iterable when they need the next item from it.
+They will only consume the iterator when they need the next item from it.
 Especially for iterators that never end, this is key.
 Without generic support for any form of iterator, different iterators have to be handled differently.